 AI Studios Launches Context-Aware Expressive TTS With 1,000+ AI Voices

-Palo Alto, Calif, May 26, 2026 (GLOBE NEWSWIRE) -- AI Studios, the AI video and voice synthesis platform by DeepBrain AI (CEO Jay Jang), today announced a significant upgrade to its expressive text-to-speech (TTS) engine, delivering emotionally intelligent AI voices that automatically adapt tone, pacing, and delivery to match the context of any content.
+Palo Alto, Calif, May 26th 2026 , AI Studios, the AI video and voice synthesis platform by DeepBrain AI (CEO Jay Jang), today announced a significant upgrade to its expressive text-to-speech (TTS) engine, delivering emotionally intelligent AI voices that automatically adapt tone, pacing, and delivery to match the context of any content.

 The global TTS market is projected to surpass $104 billion by 2034, driven by surging demand for AI voices that sound human - not synthetic.
 AI Studios' upgraded engine addresses this directly, moving beyond flat narration to produce voices that interpret meaning, carry emotion, and perform with the nuance of a trained voice actor.